 There are four campgrounds in the park, where you’ll be able to reserve a site upfront, the other campgrounds are first come first serve.
 A site will cost you between $15-$20 a night.
 I camped at the Jumbo Rocks Campground (which you can see in the picture above this paragraph), and it was one of the most beautiful campgrounds I’ve ever stayed at.
 Check out this website for more information about the campgrounds in Joshua Tree National Park.

 Do you prefer staying in a hotel?
 Then you’ll have to find one outside of the park.
 The best places to book a room are Twentynine Palms, Joshua Tree, Palm Desert, and Palm Springs.
 It’s easy to reserve a room using Booking.com.

 Highlights of Joshua Tree National Park

-Joshua Tree National Park is quite big, so if you don’t have a lot of time, I would recommend visiting these places:
+If you like nature and stay away from the crowds, Joshua Tree National is one of the best USA National Parks.
+It’s often overlooked by tourists, but absolutely worth a visit.
+The park is quite big, so if you don’t have a lot of time, I would recommend visiting these places:

 Go for a scenic drive on the Park Boulevard